JounQin/vite-with-backend/README.md

 # vite-with-backend

-A boilplate of Vite with backend server at the same time
+A boilerplate of Vite with backend server at the same time